Current position December 2021

 It's not a statutory requirement for the developer (the applicant) to consult the local community before submitting a planning application.
 However, it's strongly encouraged for major applications in national and local planning guidance.

-- done two rounds of consultation
+- done two rounds of public consultation

 - set up a website with information about the development

 Previous Council consultations

 The Gasworks site was allocated for redevelopment as part of the 2005 Brighton and Hove Local Plan.
 We have since included the site within the allocation for development in the 2016 Brighton and Hove City Plan Part One.